Convitto Nazionale Maria Luigia: History

 The Collegio Ducale Maria Luigia was brought about by the consolidation of the former Collegio di Santa Caterina, also known as the Collegio dei Nobili and the separate College endowed by the Larlatta family.
 The Collegio dei Nobili, which mainly educated aristocrats, had been started in 1601 by Duke Ranuccio I Farnese.
 While the Lalatta school enrolled children from non-noble families.
 The former Lalatta palace also housed this school, and was enlarged between 1836 and 1847 by the Ducal architect, Nicola Bettoli.
-The project occurred under the rule of Maria Luigia, Duchess of Parma, who inaugurated the school in 1831.<ref name= In1821.
-Maria Luisa commissioned Bettoli to design the theater, now auditorium of the school.
+The project occurred under the rule of Maria Luigia, Duchess of Parma, who inaugurated the school in 1831.
+In 1821, Maria Luisa commissioned Bettoli to design the theater, now auditorium of the school.

 The education at the school was initially carried out by the Benedictine monks from the Abbey of San Giovanni Evangelista, who had taught at the Collegio dei Nobili.
 In 1834, they were replaced by priests of the Barnabite order, who remained affiliated with the school until 1872, when it was made a secular school.
 The school continues to educate children from primary to secondary school.